 Christine Greene, St. Francis University, IM4Q Local Program Director

-The panel will describe what IM4Q is, its process, and the importance of participation in a survey.
-They will describe how ODP, the technical advisors, the counties, and the local programs work together to improve the quality of life, not only the people and their families who are nterviewed each year, but also for everyone receiving services across the state.
+The panel will explain what the Independent Monitoring for Quality (IM4Q) is, its process, and the importance of participation in a survey.
+They will explain how ODP, the technical advisors, counties, and local programs work together with the goal to improve the quality of life for everyone receiving services in PA.
 They will share positive outcomes of IM4Q interviews.
 Questions are welcome and links to additional IM4Q information will be shared.

 10:30 – 11:30 AM Breakout 3G